 - Check supplies status from your computer, saving a trip to the printer.
 Access job accounting records to allocate printing costs and plan supplies purchases. - Define a network printer search and view a list of printers using Printer Neighborhood.
-The list provides current status information and allows you to manage printers independent of network servers and operating systems. - Configure printers from your computer.
+The list provides status information and allows you to manage printers independent of network servers and operating systems. - Configure printers from your computer.
 CentreWare IS makes it easy to copy settings from one printer to another. - Set up and use a simple Web-browser-based printing system.
-Marketing collateral, sales materials, business forms, or other standardized, frequently used documents can be saved as a group with their original driver settings then reprinted on demand at high speed from any user's browser.
+Standardized, frequently used documents can be saved as a group with their original driver settings.
+The documents can then be reprinted from a Web browser.
 A printer with a hard drive is required to support these functions.
-In some printer models, a DX configuration is required to support these functions. - Troubleshoot print-quality problems using built-in diagnostics. - Define a link to your local Web server's support page. - Access online manuals and technical support information located on the Xerox website.
+In some printer models, a DX configuration is required to support these functions. - Troubleshoot print-quality problems using built-in diagnostics. - Define a link to your local Web server support page. - Access online manuals and technical support information located on the Xerox website.

 Note: CentreWare IS requires a Web browser and a TCP/IP connection between the printer and the network (in Windows, Macintosh, or UNIX environments).
 TCP/IP and HTTP must be enabled in the printer.
 JavaScript is required to access the pages in Printer Neighborhood.
-If JavaScript is disabled, a warning message appears and the pages may not function properly.
+If JavaScript is disabled, a warning message appears and the pages might not function properly.